Economics (ECON)

 MW 1pm-2:15pm

-ECON 425a / CPSC 455a, Algorithmic Game TheoryYang Cai
+ECON 4425a / CPSC 4550a, Algorithmic Game TheoryManolis Zampetakis

 A mathematically rigorous investigation of the interplay of economic theory and computer science, with an emphasis on the relationship of incentive-compatibility and algorithmic efficiency.
 Our main focus is on algorithmic tools in mechanism design, algorithms and complexity theory for learning and computing Nash and market equilibria, and the price of anarchy.
 Case studies in Web search auctions, wireless spectrum auctions, matching markets, and network routing, and social networks.
-Prerequisite: CPSC 365 or permission of the instructor.
+Prerequisite: CPSC 3650 (formerly CPSC 365) or permission of the instructor.
 Familiarity with basic microeconomic theory is helpful but not required.
 QR

 MW 2:30pm-3:45pm

-ECON 433a, The Economics of SpaceCostas Arkolakis
+ECON 4433a, The Economics of SpaceCostas Arkolakis

 The aim of this course is to analyze the ways that geography determines economic outcomes.
 We discuss and analyze data on regional economic activity and how economic shocks propagate in space.
 We pair those data with simple models where geography plays a crucial role in the determination of economic activity and discuss how changes in this geography lead some regions to grow and economic outcomes to diverge.
 Various policies that affect the spatial allocation of economic activity, such as infrastructure investment, local taxes, and transfers, are analyzed Prerequisites: MATH 118, 120, or permission of instructor.
 SO0 Course cr